 Hades from Kingdom Hearts II.
 When you first meet him, he is impervious to your attacks and you're forced to flee while he hurls fireballs at you.
 Becomes beatable later, being fought and defeated in the second visit to the Colosseum, then again at the end of two of the Colosseum cups.

-Hades is practically a recurring boss throughout the entire series; one of the few villains who continuously pesters Sora (and the keyblader users for that matter) besides Maleficent and Pete.
-But if bosses who're fought multiple times in the series count as a Recurring Boss, we'd be here all day just reading the examples.
+Hades is practically a recurring boss throughout the entire series; one of the few villains who continuously pesters Sora (and the Keyblade users for that matter) besides Maleficent and Pete.
+But if bosses who are fought multiple times in the series count as a Recurring Boss, we'd be here all day just reading the examples.

 Subverted in thisGCC strip, where the main character laments about having just realized he will need to fight his rival again and again.

 In Baten Kaitos: Eternal Wings and the Lost Ocean, Giacomo and his crew appear several times as bosses, even forcing two difficult fights sequentially (to the annoyance of many gamers).
 They've even got their own theme music, "Chaotic Dance."

 Giacomo also appears several times in Origins (complete with a remixed "Chaotic Dance"), though he's rather less threatening and stops showing up near the end of Disc 1.

 In Baten Kaitos Origins, the heroes have to face one boss, the Lord of the Lava Caves, three times in about ten minutes of game.
 Notable because the (otherwise serious) heroes hang lampshades all over the encounter, complaining bitterly about how difficult the boss is and how annoying the repetitive fights are, and even stomping spitefully on his corpse when he goes down for good.